 Before going to a neurologist

 Before seeing the neurologist, it’s a good idea to find out about things like the following:

 - Why you’re going: talk with your GP about why your child needs to see a neurologist.

 - Appointments: do you need to make the appointment, or will the GP make it for you?
 Does the appointment need to be in person, or can it be via telehealth?

 - Waiting lists: how long before you can get an appointment to see the neurologist?

-- Cost: how much will the appointment with the neurologist cost?
-It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or other rebates.
+- Costs: how much will the appointment with the neurologist cost?
+Check whether you’re eligible for Medicare, private health insurance or other rebates.

-- Location: find out where you have to go to see the neurologist – for example, a public or private hospital or consulting rooms.
-You might have to travel further than you expect, depending on your child’s needs.
+- Locations: find out where you have to go to see the neurologist – for example, public hospital, private hospital or consulting rooms.